BattletechModders/RogueTech/Core/CustomUnits/Readme.txt

         "Type": "AirMech",                                              - type (available values: Normal, AirMech) "HoveringSoundStart": "jet_start",                              - hover sound start event.
 Default jet_start "HoveringSoundEnd": "jet_end",									- hover sound start event.
+Default jet_end "SwitchOutAudio":"",                                            - sound event will be pushed when this representation switched to another alternative
+		"SwitchInAudio":"",                                             - sound event will be pushed when this representation becomes active
-Default jet_end "additionalEncounterTags": [ "unit_vtol" ],                     - encounter tags list will be applied to actor.
+		"additionalEncounterTags": [ "unit_vtol" ],                     - encounter tags list will be applied to actor.
 Note: you should be careful with this option, tags in this list should not be equal to tags in contracts definitions otherwise you can break objectives logic.